Hawaii on a Budget: 20 Money-Saving Tips from a Local Mom

 Save this guide for later

-Hawaii does not have to be a once-in-a-lifetime, break-the-bank vacation.
-With a little planning, some flexibility on your travel dates, and a willingness to skip the tourist traps in favor of local favorites, you can experience everything that makes these islands magical without the sticker shock.
+Hawaii doesn't have to be a once-in-a-lifetime, break-the-bank vacation.
+With a little planning, some flexibility on travel dates, and a willingness to skip the tourist traps for the local stuff, you get everything that makes these islands magic without the sticker shock.

-The Hawaii I love -- the Hawaii I want to share with every visiting friend and family member -- is not the one behind the resort gates.
-It is the quiet beach at sunset with a container of poke and a bag of rice.
-It is the hike through a bamboo forest that ends at a waterfall.
-It is the farmer's market on Saturday morning where the kids try lilikoi for the first time and decide it is the best thing they have ever tasted.
+The Hawaii I love and want to share with every visiting friend is not the one behind the resort gates.
+It's the quiet beach at sunset with a container of poke and a bag of rice.
+It's the bamboo forest hike that ends at a waterfall.
+It's the Saturday farmer's market where my kids try lilikoi for the first time and decide it's the best thing they've ever tasted.

 That Hawaii is affordable.
 That Hawaii is real.
-And that Hawaii is waiting for you.
+That Hawaii is waiting.

 Recommended Products